cloudposse/docs/content/geodesic/module/with-kops.md

 > make build
 ```

-When manifiest configured we can apply it with kops to spin up or update the cluster
+When manifest configured we can apply it with kops to spin up or update the cluster

 ## Launch the cluster